yitongdeng2/scope/docs/contributing.md

 ## Setup

-Install [uv](https://docs.astral.sh/uv/getting-started/installation/) which is needed to run the server and [Node.js](https://nodejs.org/en/download) which is needed to build frontend.
+Install [uv](https://docs.astral.sh/uv/getting-started/installation/) which is needed to run the server, [Node.js](https://nodejs.org/en/download) which is needed to build frontend and [ffmpeg](https://www.ffmpeg.org/download.html) which is needed for certain media workflows during development.

 ## Frontend